anycable/docs.anycable.io/docs/js/platforms.md

 See [long polling](../anycable-go/long_polling.md) for server configuration.
 :::

-Cookie-based auth caveat: with the `headers` authentication method, requests are sent with `credentials: "omit"`; cookies are only sent when using the `cookies` method (`credentials: "include"`).
+Cookie-based auth caveat: the `credentials` option controls whether cookies accompany the requests.
+The default `same-origin` sends cookies for same-origin requests.
+With the `headers` authentication method, requests are sent with `credentials: "omit"`; with the `cookies` method, `credentials: "include"`.

 ## Binary encoders (Pro)